Enable Private Service Connect for your workspace

 ngrok-psc-endpoint

 .
 This is used only for back-end Private Service Connect.
-It is used to connect to the control plane for the secure cluster connectivity (SCC) relay.
+It connects to the control plane for the secure cluster connectivity (SCC) relay.

 To get the workspace endpoint and SCC relay endpoint service attachment URIs for your region, see Private Service Connect (PSC) attachment URIs and project numbers.